Knifeworld: Full-band years

+In summer 2009 Torabi set up a live Knifeworld band, led by himself as singer and guitarist, with Woods remaining as second vocalist and Allami as drummer.
+Three new members were added: bass guitarist Craig Fortnam (better known as the leader of North Sea Radio Orchestra) and two members of the avant-garde rock orchestra Chrome Hoof (keyboard player Emmett Elvin and bassoonist/saxophonist/backing singer Chloe Herington).
+The live band made their debut at 93 Feet East, Spitalfields, London on 18 August 2009.
+Soon afterwards, Torabi formally established this live line-up as a permanent Knifeworld, transforming it from a solo project to a full band.

 In winter 2010, Knifeworld began to make new recordings.
 In December, the first full band recording emerged: a cover version of the Cardiacs song 'The Stench of Honey' appeared on Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1 (a fundraising compilation album to benefit the hospitalised Cardiacs leader Tim Smith).
 In July 2011, Knifeworld released the 'Dear Lord, No Deal' EP, another full band recording.

 During the winter of 2011, Knifeworld changed its line-up again when both Allami and Fortnam departed amicably to concentrate on their own projects.
-Torabi recruited former Veils drummer Ben Woollacott, and Charlie Cawood (a multi-instrumentalist who also plays or has played with Tonochrome, Spiritwo and a host of bands in various disciplines) joined as the new bass guitarist.
+Torabi recruited former Veils drummer Ben Woollacott, and Charlie Cawood (a multi-instrumentalist who'd also played with Tonochrome, Spiritwo and a host of bands in various disciplines) joined as the new bass guitarist.
 The new lineup recorded the 'Clairvoyant Fortnight' EP, released in the summer of 2012 (and accompanied by a striking video shot by Thumpermonkey's Michael Woodman, set in an Edwardian seance and featuring a guest appearance by snooker star (and progressive rock advocate) Steve Davis.
 This period also saw an expansion of the band's line-up, the addition of saxophonists Josh Perl and Nicki Maher making Knifeworld an octet.